jjessicatsai/EqualEyes/README.md

 # EqualEyes

 ## What is EqualEyes?
 EqualEyes is a Chrome Extension that offers enhanced readability/accessibility for webpages.
-Features include Dark Mode, High Contrast Mode, Smart Contrast Mode, Enlarge Text, and Increase Text Spacing
+Features include Dark Mode, High Contrast Mode, Smart Contrast Mode, Enlarge Text, and Increase Text Spacing.
+Please note the extension is not perfect, so there may be some bugs... (to be fixed)

 ## How to use
 1. Download the `EqualEyes.zip` file